 By KELVIN CHAN, AP Business Writer

-In energy trading, benchmark crude for April delivery was down 9 cents to $102.66 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract fell 9 cents to $102.75 on Wednesday.
+In energy trading, the price of U.S. benchmark crude for August delivery rose 1 cent to $106.51 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 47 cents to settle at $106.50 on Wednesday.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.